JakeWharton/RxBinding/README.md

 The name of the `OnSubscribe` class for each observable is the concatenation of the view simple name, the verb (with optional prefix), and "OnSubscribe".
 These classes not in the public API.

-Action factory method names are the property prefixed with "set" (e.g., `setEnabled`).
+Action factory method names are the same as the property (e.g., `enabled`).
 If the associated listener has a return value, an overload that accepts a `Func1<E, T>` named "handled" will be present for determining that value.
 No error handling will be done.
 These classes are not in the public API and are currently defined anonymously.
-(TODO just name these with the property? i.e., `enabled`)